BZhao716/Predictor/readMe.txt

                                 (version 1.0 2022/06/05)

 1 Description
-    DisorderBind is an accurate sequence-based predictor for identifying disordered binding residues and disordered protein-binding residues
+    DisoBindPred is an accurate sequence-based predictor for identifying disordered binding residues and disordered protein-binding residues

 2 Installation
-    DisorderBind is built on Python3.
+    DisoBindPred is built on Python3.
-    We highly recommend to use a virtual environment for the installation of DisorderBind.
+    We highly recommend to use a virtual environment for the installation of DisoBindPred.

 2.1 Create an virth environment
 	Note: Before create the virth enviroment, make sure conda is installed.
 Otherwise, install Miniconda (https://conda.io/en/latest/miniconda.html) for conda.